Nagorno-Karabakh conflict: Border clashes (2008–2020)

 The 2008 Mardakert clashes began on 4 March after the 2008 Armenian election protests, resulting in several score wounded and killed, with both sides declaring victory.
 It was the heaviest fighting between ethnic Armenian and Azerbaijani forces since the 1994 ceasefire after the First Nagorno-Karabakh War.
-Following the incident, on March 14 the United Nations General Assembly by a recorded vote of 39 in favour to 7 against adopted Resolution 62/243, demanding the immediate withdrawal of all Armenian forces from the occupied territories of Azerbaijan.
-The 2010 Nagorno-Karabakh clash was a scattered exchange of gunfire that took place on February 18 on the line of contact dividing Azerbaijani and the Karabakh Armenian military forces.
+Following the incident, on 14 March the United Nations General Assembly by a recorded vote of 39 in favour to 7 against adopted Resolution 62/243, demanding the immediate withdrawal of all Armenian forces from the occupied territories of Azerbaijan.
+The 2010 Nagorno-Karabakh clash was a scattered exchange of gunfire that took place on 18 February on the line of contact dividing Azerbaijani and the Karabakh Armenian military forces.
 As a result, three Azerbaijani soldiers were killed and one wounded.
 The 2010 Mardakert clashes were the deadliest for Armenian forces since the 2008 violence.
 Between 2008 and 2010, 74 soldiers were killed on both sides.

-In late April 2011, border clashes left three Nagorno-Karabakh soldiers dead, while on 5 October, two Azerbaijani and one Armenian soldier were killed.
+In late April 2011, border clashes left dead three Artsakh Defence Army soldiers, while on 5 October, two Azerbaijani and one Armenian soldier were killed.
 In all during the year, 10 Armenian soldiers were killed.
 The following year, continued border clashes between the armed forces of Armenia and Azerbaijan took place from late April through early June.
 The clashes resulted in the deaths of five Azerbaijani and four Armenian soldiers.
-In all during 2012, 19 Azerbaijani and 14 Armenian soldiers were killed.
-Another report put the number of Azerbaijani dead at 20.
+In all during 2012, approximately 20 Azerbaijani and 14 Armenian soldiers were killed.
 Throughout 2013, 12 Azerbaijani and 7 Armenian soldiers were killed in border clashes.